Byte-Identical Interoperability

 KAT-gated CI

-- BouncyCastle KAT dumper come reference
+- BouncyCastle KAT dumper as reference

-- tools/android-kat-dumper produce i vectors
+- tools/android-kat-dumper produces the vectors